meritlabs/welcome-bot/CONTRIBUTING.md

 # What do I need to know to help?

-If you are looking to help to with a code contribution our project uses JavaScript for the backend part and TypeScript for the frontend along with Ionic and Angular frameworks.
+If you are looking to help to with a code contribution our project uses TypeScript.
 If you don't feel ready to make a code contribution yet, no problem!
 You can also check out the documentation issues or the design issues.

 ## How do I make a contribution?